Use ROI to Demonstrate the Value of Corporate Training

 - Business value is a driver in the selection of training

-- Training outcomes are measured in term of business results
+- Training outcomes are measured in terms of business results

 Use proven ROI methodology and tools as part of your ongoing training efforts.
 A business case driven by data is much for effective than one built on “those were great snacks in class today!”
 Your own professional brand can be enhanced when you use industry tools to demonstrate the return of investment for training.